elvirametaj/N_Queens/README.md

 ## How to play:

-1. Write username and then choose the level.
+1. Enter username and then choose the level.
 2. Strategically place queens on the chessboard without violating the rules.
 3. Enjoy the challenge of solving the N-Queens puzzle!